 However, by issuing a complaint it makes the marketplace aware that something may not be right.
 The more and more issues that get filed against that customer will indicate they are not trustworthy and will eventually be prohibited from using that account again.

-Only by making the complaint can you get this action so be proactive and don’t be afraid to speak up.
+Only by making the complaint you can get this action, so be proactive and don’t be afraid to speak up.

 Protection against claims the product was not delivered